Carla-de-Beer/WebGL/Textured Cubes/README.md

 # Textured Cubes #

-Examples of using different textured surfaces to clad a cube in WEBGL.
+Examples of different textured surfaces applied to a cube in WEBGL.

 * Cube 1: Textured cube: A simple textured surface applied to a cube.